R3MH4X0R/Expenses_Management/README.md

 # Expenses_Management
 This is expenses manager that uses http://fixer.io to get exchange rates based on EUR

+## NOTE
+This application work only with free api key!

 ## Install
 Clone the project
 ```